zhenweiwang1990/android-tester-mcp/README.md

 ### Common Issues

 **"API request failed: ECONNREFUSED"**
-- Ensure the Gbox API server is running in Android Studio
+- Ensure the Gbox plugin API server is running in Android Studio
 - Check that the server is running on port 8765
 - Verify the plugin is properly installed